-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH PHYSICIANS should state 1.
-PLACE OF DEATH County .....
-Registration District No.....
-Primary Registration District No. ....
-Registered No. .....
-OCCUPATION No. 6 F. O (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
-PERSONAL AND STATISTICAL PARTICULARS 3.
-SEX 4.
-COLOR OR RACE 5.-SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) 19 / DIVORCED (writerthe word) 17.
-5a.
-If MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF should be death occurred, on the date stated above, at 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH\ WAS AS FOLLOWS: 7.
-AGE If LESS than 1 YEARS MONTHS day, ......brs. ..min.
-8. OCCUPATION OF DECEASED supplied. (a) Trade, profession, or particular kind of work ..... (b) General nature of industry, CONTRIBUTORY business, or establishment in which employed (or employer)... ......yrs, ......mes. (c) Name of employer 18.
-WHERE WAS DISEASE CONTRACTED should be 9.
-BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) 10.
-NAME OF FATHER N. B.-Every item of information sh CAUSE OF DEATH in plain terms, II.
-BIRTHPLACE OF FATHER (CITY OR TOWN) ...
-(STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER \State the DISEASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR FOWN) .....
-(1) MEANS AND NATURE OF INJUST, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
+PLACE OF DEATH Registration District No.....
+Primary Registration District P Begistered No. RECORD (Usual place of abode Length of residence in city or town where death occurred How long in U S. if of foreign birth?
+RMANENT PERSONAL AND STATISTICAL PARTICULARS MEDICAN CERTIFICATE OF DEATH SEX SINGLE, MARRIED, WIDOWED OR 16.
+DATE DIVORCED (write the word) 5A.
+IF MARRIED, WIDOWED HUSBAND OF CERTIFY, That I attended deceased from (OR) WIFE OF should be 6.
+DATE OF BIRTH (MONTH, DAY AND THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
+AGE YEARS MONTHS If LESS than 1 8.
+OCCUPATION OF DECEASED supplied. (a) Trade, profession, or particular kind of work (b) General nature of industry, CONTRIBUTORY business, or establishment in (SECONDARY) which employed (or employer)..... (c) Name of employer 9.
+BIRTHPLACE (CITY OR TOWN IF NOT AT PLACE OF DEATHY.....
+(STATE OR COUNTRY) 10.
+NAME OF FATHE 11.
+BIRTHPLACE OF FATHER N. B.-Every item of inform CAUSE OF DEATH in plain (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MA 13.
+BIRTHPLACE OF MOTHE State the Disease Causing Dratti, or in deaths from Violent Causes, state (1) MEANS AND NATURE OF INJUST, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
-14. DATE OF BURIAL (Address) 10-20 15.
-ADDRESS REGISTRAR 1401 h
+14. PLACE OF BURIAL, CREMATION, OR REMOVAL (Address) 20.
+UNDERTAKER